bogdando/packer-atlas-example/README.md

 0.8.1, enables docker service, and starts the `packer push`, if pushing is enabled.

+NOTE: Packer script to build Atlas boxes was removed from the repo, the job is disabled.
+Scripts switched to docker only builders, w/o build automation, it is TBD, maybe.

 ## RabbitMQ and Pacemaker VM nodes packer templates

-Builds the Vagrant Box for Atlas for the rabbitmq clustering features testing.
+Builds a docker image for the RabbitMQ RA OCF clustering features testing.
-See the ``rabbitmq-cluster-ocf.json`` with the post-processors section with all details about deploying.

-The ``rabbitmq-cluster-ocf-docker-ubuntu.json`` also builds a Docker VM image based on Ubuntu 15.10 Wily (deprecated) or 16.04 Xenial with Erlang, RabbitMQ and some other packages.
+The ``rabbitmq-cluster-ocf-docker-ubuntu.json`` builds a Docker VM image based on Ubuntu 15.10 Wily (deprecated) or 16.04 Xenial with Erlang, RabbitMQ and some other packages.
 Setup the `base` env var as either `wily` or `xenial` to get the required build type, for example: